 Folsom Tree Accident Lawyer

-It's not surprising that something this big can injure people when they fall on or near them, but even smaller branches can cause significant injury when falling from 20 or 30 feet in the air.
-One reason is that falling tree branches tend to hit people on their topmost parts -- their heads.
-A 10-pound branch falling 20 feet onto a person's head can easily lead to skull fractures, traumatic brain injuries with both short-term and long-term consequences, upper spine injuries, broken bones, and serious lacerations and contusions.
+Unsurprisingly, something this big can injure people when they fall on or near them, but even smaller branches can cause significant injury when falling from 20 to 30 feet in the air.
+One reason is that falling tree branches hit people on their topmost parts -- their heads.
+A 10-pound branch falling 20 feet onto a person's head can easily lead to skull fractures, traumatic brain injuries with both short-term and long-term consequences, upper spine injuries, broken bones, and severe lacerations and contusions.

 While not an everyday occurrence like car accidents, fatalities from falling trees and limbs are not extraordinarily rare events either:

-- One study published in Natural Hazards found an average of about 20 deaths per year just in the category of wind-related tree "failures."
+- One study published in Natural Hazards found an average of about 20 deaths per year just in wind-related tree "failures."

 - Estimates from the Occupational Safety and Health Administration (OSHA) put annual tree-related deaths at about 100 on-the-job incidents, mainly in the "tree care industry."

-- A study published by the Centers for Disease Control looking at fatalities among grounds maintenance workers found 172 incidents during a five-year period of death resulting from falling tree limbs.
+- A study published by the Centers for Disease Control on fatalities among grounds maintenance workers found 172 incidents during five years of death resulting from falling tree limbs.

-These three fatality estimates are for fairly narrow categories of circumstance and employment.
-They also only estimate numbers of deaths, and for every death from a falling tree limb or tree, there are many, many more occurrences of injury.Who is Responsible for a Folsom, California Tree Accident?
+These three fatality estimates are for relatively narrow categories of circumstance and employment.
+They also only estimate the numbers of deaths, and for every death from a falling tree limb or tree, there are many more occurrences of injury.Who is Responsible for a Folsom, California Tree Accident?

-There are specific sections in the California Civil Code that identify who owns a given tree -- whoever owns the land upon which the tree trunk stands, sometimes more than one owner if the trunk stands on a property line.
+Specific sections in the California Civil Code identify who owns a given tree -- whoever owns the land upon which the tree trunk stands, sometimes more than one owner if the trunk stands on a property line.
 In general, the owner of a tree will have primary liability for injuries caused by a falling tree or limb, especially in the case of improperly maintained trees or those that should have been removed because they were diseased or dead.

-Where an injury or death has been caused by a California falling tree limb or tree, it’s important to promptly investigate the incident to determine:
+Where an injury or death has been caused by a California falling tree limb or tree, it's essential to promptly investigate the incident to determine the following: